steve-chavez/apgdiff-testing/README.md

-# Pgdiff testing
+# Apgdiff testing

-Some apgdiff tests
+Some apgdiff tests, overall it can handle well when the diff is between dumps(those have a more regular syntax), with the exception of:

+Gives error:
+- rls

+Gets ignored:
+- grant execute on function
+- create role

 ## Constraints